Selling Information in Competitive Environments: Introduction

+We start with a characterization of the seller's constraints in \Cref{sec:ic}.
+This characterization holds whenever the buyers' payoffs are linear in their private type.
+For such payoff structures, we show that incentive compatibility of the mechanism is equivalent to \emph{separately} incentivizing truthful reporting and obedience of the buyers.
+In other words, double deviations—wherein a buyer both misreports their type and deviates from the seller's action recommendation—are no more profitable to the buyers than one-shot deviations.

-The seller is informed about a state variable that identifies which action is dominant for each player in the downstream game.
-In this game, acquiring information imposes negative externalities: the better informed a player is about the state, the \emph{lower} the resulting payoff for the other players.
+Next, we focus on the simplest instance of this complex problem---a binary-action downstream game of incomplete information where the state identifies which action is dominant for each data buyer.
+In this game, acquiring information imposes negative externalities on the other buyers: the better informed a buyer is about the state, the \emph{lower} the resulting payoff for the other buyers.
+In other words, the seller designs a mechanism in the presence of externalities stemming from the competition among buyers \citep{JM06}.

-Each buyer has a private value type (e.g., a technology parameter) that scales her payoffs in the downstream game linearly.
-Thus, each buyer has a private willingness to pay for any additional information the seller offers.
-In turn, the seller must first elicit the buyers' private payoff types, and then send them informative signals.
-This is a joint mechanism and information design problem, wherein the seller's choice is subject to the buyers' obedience and truthful reporting constraints.

-More specifically, an information structure maps the true state (i.e., the consumer's tastes) and the competing merchants' choices into a distribution over informative signals.
-Thus, each buyer chooses an information structure from the platform's menu and pays the platform upfront, but the joint distribution of states and signals depends on all buyers' choices.

-These signals can be viewed as action recommendations, e.g., what product to show the consumer.
-As such, the platform's problem is subject to two types of constraints simultaneously: first, the merchant must find it worthwhile to follow the platform's recommendation (obedience constraints); second, the merchant must choose an option from the platform's menu that correctly reveals its own preferences (truthful reporting constraints).

-\paragraph{Motivating Example} Large digital platforms (e.g., Amazon, Facebook, and Google in the US, Alibaba and JD in China) collect an ever-increasing amount of information on their users' online behavior (e.g., browsing, shopping, social media interactions), which allows them to precisely estimate individual consumers' tastes for various products.

-These platforms typically monetize their proprietary information by selling targeted advertising campaigns (Facebook, Google) or sponsored marketplace listings (Amazon) to advertisers and retailers.
-Such practices amount to \emph{indirect sales of information}: while the platform does not trade its consumers' data for payment (\emph{direct sales}), it nonetheless creates value for merchants by allowing them to condition their strategies (in particular, which product to offer) on the consumers' information (e.g., their browsing or shopping history, and third-party cookies).
-In the context of our static model, direct transfers of information and indirect sales of information are, in fact, equivalent.\footnote{In a more realistic, dynamic setting, there are several reasons why digital platforms prefer indirect sales, e.g., maintaining a reputation for privacy with their consumers, and using click-through rates to certify the quality of their information.}

-For an individual merchant, the expected volume of sales on a platform is driven by two factors: (i) the degree of targeting, or precision of its campaign, as measured by the ability to show the right product to each consumer; (ii) the exclusivity of its campaign, i.e., the mismatch between its competitors' offers and the consumer's tastes.
-Merchants are willing to pay more for better-targeted campaigns, and even more for exclusive access to targeted campaigns.